 - Smoke capsules that release thick, billowing green fog.
 When this was done the choker seemed to also hold the rope-cutting blade, which she used whilst people were distracted by the smoke.

-- When shot at with an early form of laser, she revealed a very small mirror in her choker to reflect the beam back.
+- When shot at with an early form of laser, she revealed a tiny mirror in her choker to reflect the beam back.

 - Another time it was a flint and steel to — somehow — make big sparks and start a fire.

-- Then a magnifying glass supposedly used to examine clues, though it didn’t reach past her jaw.
-She could use it to set a fire using sun rays, though.
+- Then a magnifying glass supposedly used to examine clues, even though it didn’t reach past her jaw.
+She could also use it to set a fire using sun rays.

 As a JSA member, Dinah also carried a long-range Amazon two-way radio, though it can only communicate with compatible Amazon walkie-talkies.